arthurduboks/photo-app/README.md

 ## Project Overview 📖

 This project is a React-based (Vite) web application designed to display a stunning gallery of images fetched from the Unsplash API.
-It includes dynamic search capabilities, pagination, and smooth, engaging animations using Framer Motion.
+It includes dynamic search capabilities, and smooth, engaging animations using Framer Motion.

 ## Features 🚀